XRPLF/clio/README.md

+**Status:** This software is still in development.
+We are working hard towards a beta release, after which we will release version 1.0.
+If you would like to contribute, take a look at the issues to find something to work on.

 # clio
 clio is an XRP Ledger RPC server. clio is optimized for RPC calls.
 Validated historical ledger and transaction data is stored in a more space efficient format,